sparna-git/Sparnatural/docs/Query-JSON-format.md

 ```

 - `line` : one single query line / criteria
-- `children` : the children of that line / criteria, the ones that are below it in the Sparnatural query builder
+- `children` : the children of that line / criteria, the ones that are below it in the Sparnatural query builder.
+This may not be present at all, or can be an empty array.
 - `optional` : whether the line and all its children are optional (use a SPARQL "OPTIONAL")
 - `notExists` : whether the line and all its children are negative (use a SPARQL "FILTER NOT EXISTS")